Introduction - Stress Reduction After Yielding

-In this tutorial I will cover a few different material model options that can be used to model the reduction in the engineering stress that occurs for certain thermoplastics after yielding.
+In this tutorial I will cover a few different material model options that can be used to model the stress reduction after yielding that occurs in certain thermoplastics.

 This softening response is often associated with the onset of necking, but it does not have to be.
 Some polymer soften after yielding, but do not undergo necking.